Aphasia: Signs and symptoms

 People with aphasia may experience any of the following behaviors due to an acquired brain injury, although some of these symptoms may be due to related or concomitant problems, such as dysarthria or apraxia, and not primarily due to aphasia.
 Aphasia symptoms can vary based on the location of damage in the brain.
 Signs and symptoms may or may not be present in individuals with aphasia and may vary in severity and level of disruption to communication.
-Often those with aphasia may have a difficulty with naming objects, so they might use words such as thing or point at the objects.
-When asked to name a pencil they may say it is a "thing used to write".
+Often, those with aphasia may have difficulty with naming objects, so they might use words such as thing or point at the objects.
+When asked to name a pencil, they may say it is a "thing used to write".